• null

 Our project

-The Rivierenland regional water authority has decided to centralize the treatment of waste water in the Land van Heusden and Altena.
-The waste water that is now treated in the three wastewater treatment plants in the southern part will be treated in the future at 1 central WWTP in Sleeuwijk.
+The Rivierenland regional water authority has decided to centralize the treatment of waste water in the Land of Heusden and Altena.
+The waste water previously treated in the three sewage treatment plants in the southern part will now all be treated at 1 central WWTP in Sleeuwijk.

-Before this happens, the sewage treatment system in Sleeuwijk must be renovated and expanded in terms of capacity.
-This is necessary because the treatment plants in Wijk and Aalburg, Eethen and Dussen will eventually be decommissioned.
-The waste water from these places is then transported directly to Sleeuwijk.
+Before that happened, the sewage treatment system in Sleeuwijk had to be renovated and expanded in terms of capacity.
+This was necessary because the treatment plants in Wijk and Aalburg, Eethen and Dussen were eventually decommissioned.
+Waste water from those places was transported directly to Sleeuwijk from then on.

 One of the requirements of this project was that the current treatment system must remain in operation at all times

-After expansion, a treatment capacity equivalent to 64.000 inhabitants will be created.
+After expansion, a treatment capacity equivalent to 64.000 inhabitants was created.

-In order to achieve the objective of the project, new pressure pipes and so-called transit pumping stations have to be constructed, and the WWTP has to be extended and renovated.
+In order to achieve the objective of the project, new pressure pipes and so-called transit pumping stations had to be constructed, and the WWTP had to be extended and renovated.

-The work is being carried out by the consortium Van der Ven – Pannekoek GWW, in which Van der Ven is building the pumping stations and pressure pipes, and Pannekoek GWW is building the treatment plant.
-RWB is responsible for the mechanical work of the RWZI Sleeuwijk.
+The work was carried out by the consortium Van der Ven – Pannekoek GWW, in which Van der Ven was building the pumping stations and pressure pipes, and Pannekoek GWW was building the treatment plant.
+RWB took care of the mechanical work of the RWZI Sleeuwijk.

 What is realized?